Don't be a victim! Learn the signs of verbal abuse and how to protect yourself.

 Know your verbal abuser CAN change for the better IF he or she wants to.

 However, you must start the process to stop the abuse.

-You do this when you take the position that you will no longer accept being verbally abused, that your relationship is conditional — that your partner treats you and speaks to you respectfully.
+You do this when you take the position that you will no longer accept being verbally abused, that your relationship is conditional—that your partner speaks to you respectfully.

 If you are in a verbally abusive relationship, you need to reclaim your human right to be treated with dignity, respect, and equality.

 Are you a victim of domestic violence or physical abuse?
 If yes, learn more about physical abuse and assault.